 Physical Training During Fasting

 To experience the full benefits of intermittent fasting, be sure to increase your intake of branched-chain amino acids during training.
 BCAAs can allow your body to feast on essential nutrients it needs to sustain vitality.
 By using the body’s stored energy during exercise, you may notice an increase of energy and a loss of fat.
-In addition, taking a plant-based vegan BCAA supplement before your workout can provide your body with vitamins and electrolytes to help encourage your muscles to push through almost any physical training during IF.
+In addition, taking a plant-based BCAA supplement before your workout can provide your body with vitamins and electrolytes to help encourage your muscles to push through almost any physical training during IF.

 The benefits of intermittent fasting are still coming to light as more studies are completed.
-With the inclusion of BCAAs in the vegan diet, you no longer need to worry about being able to get enough plant-based nutrients into your daily routine.
+With the inclusion of BCAAs in the diet, you no longer need to worry about being able to get enough plant-based nutrients into your daily routine.
 If you are curious about the IF way of life, why not give it a try.